Table of Contents

 A foster child is a child placed with the taxpayer by an authorized placement agency or by judgment, decree, or other order of any court of competent jurisdiction.
 See Pub.
 596 for details.

-Check “No” if you are filing a joint return and the only other person who could check “Yes” on lines 9, 10, 11, and 12 for the child is your spouse.
+Check “No” if the taxpayer is filing a joint return and the only other person who could check “Yes” on lines 9, 10, 11, and 12 for the child is the taxpayer's spouse.

 If only one of the persons is the child's parent, the child is treated as the qualifying child of the parent.